Anthropomorphization of animals: Fables

 The tradition of using talking animals in stories dates as far back as 550 BCE with the Greek Aesop’s Fables.
 The Panchatantra, a collection of Indian animal fables, is another early example.
 Both use talking animals for didactic purposes.
 More recent fables like Sarah Trimmer’s History of the Robins (1786) use talking animals to instruct children on how to behave in society as well as how to maintain the social order.
 They also reiterate the superiority of humans to animals which is why humans are responsible for caring for animals.

 Animals in religious texts

-The talking creature concept is featured within much traditional literature, and several mythologies, including Greek, Chinese and Indian mythologies.
-A notable example from the Judaeo-Christian tradition is the talking serpent from the Book of Genesis, which tempts Eve to eat the forbidden fruit of the Tree of the knowledge of good and evil.

 In the Qur’ān, animals are seen as gifts from God and thus are meant to serve humans.
 Aside from a few animals being able to speak, they are never anthropomorphized, personified, or given names.
 There are only a handful of times that animals speak in the Qur’ān and most of these occurrences happen in relation to Solomon.
 For example, it is a hoopoe (a bird native to Africa, Asia, and Europe) that tells King Solomon of Queen Sheba’s idolatrous ways.